the4thdoctor/pg_chameleon/README.rst

 Caveats
 ..............................
 The copy_max_memory is just an estimate.
 The average rows size is extracted from mysql's informations schema and can be outdated.
-If the copy process fails for memory problems check the data inside the failing table is not causing overload on the system's memory.
+If the copy process fails for memory problems check the failing table's row length.
+This could be a probable cause of memory overload.

-The batch is processed every time the replica stream is empty and when the replica switch to another log segment.
+The batch is processed every time the replica stream is empty and when the MySQL switches to another log segment (ROTATE EVENT).
 Therefore the mysql binlog size determines the batch size.
 Currently the process is sequential.

 Read the replica -> Store the rows -> Replay.

-In the future I'll improve this aspect.
+The version 2.0 will improve this and other aspects.

+Python 3 is supported but only from version 3.3 as per mysql-replication  requirement.

 Test please!
 ..............................

-This software is in a very early stage of development.
-Please submit the issues you find and please **do not use it in production** unless you know what you're doing.

-Setup
-**********

-* Download the package or git clone the repository
-* Create a virtual environment in the main app
-* Install the required packages listed in requirements.txt
-* Create a user on mysql for the replica (e.g. usr_replica)
-* Grant access to usr on the replicated database (e.g. GRANT ALL ON sakila.* TO 'usr_replica';)
-* Grant RELOAD privilege to the user (e.g. GRANT RELOAD ON \*.\* to 'usr_replica';)
-* Grant REPLICATION CLIENT privilege to the user (e.g. GRANT REPLICATION CLIENT ON \*.\* to 'usr_replica';)
-* Grant REPLICATION SLAVE privilege to the user (e.g. GRANT REPLICATION SLAVE ON \*.\* to 'usr_replica';)
+This software needs user's feeback.
+The system has proven to be quite efficient and stable.
+Not being fully tested yet may I ask you **to be very carefull if you want to use it in production**.

+Please submit any issue via GitHub.

 Requirements
 ******************